Skip to main content

 Rate limiting429 Too Many RequestsReduce the number of webhook events or introduce queues/delays in the target system.

 Target system unavailable5xx server errorsCheck the availability or status of the target system.
-Sally automatically retries these requests.
+You can manually reexecute the webhook from the logs.

 Test mode not enabledNo reaction in tools like n8nEnsure the workflow in the target system is actively listening when using test URLs.